IBM eyes cybersecurity market with new platform

 Organizations are struggling to defend themselves against an onslaught of ever-evolving data breaches, such as theft of customer and employee information, credit card data and corporate intellectual property, IBM said.

-Defense contractors such as Lockheed Martin Corp have been among the high-profile victims of cyberattacks.
-Others include Google Inc, Citigroup Inc and Nasdaq OMX Group Inc.
+Defense contractors such as Lockheed Martin Corp (LMT.N) have been among the high-profile victims of cyberattacks.
+Others include Google Inc (GOOG.O), Citigroup Inc (C.N) and Nasdaq OMX Group Inc (NDAQ.O).

 That translates into an information security market that, according to research firm Gartner, will grow to $71 billion by 2015 from $55 billion last year.